 Use pie charts to show part-to-whole relationships or for data composition.
 Pie charts are not intended for comparing individual sections with each other or representing exact values (use a serial chart for that).
 Pie charts are also not meant to show more than seven or eight data points.

-A donut chart is an alternative representation of a pie chart.
-It can be thought of as a column in a stacked bar graph in a circular shape.
-Donut charts are created by increasing the value for the Inner Radius (%) setting on the Chart tab of the pie chart element.
+On the Chart tab, you can configure how the entire chart displays.
+A pie chart can also display as a donut chart.
+A donut chart is an alternative representation of a pie chart and can be thought of as a column in a stacked bar graph in a circular shape.
+You can create a donut chart by increasing the value for the Inner Radius (%) setting.

-Pie charts can be configured to include a legend either next to or below the chart.
-A pie chart's legend can be used to show and hide data points from the chart by clicking on the legend.
+You can also choose to configure labels and a legend, which will appear either next to or below the chart.
+A pie chart's legend can be used to show and hide data points from the chart by clicking the data points on the legend.